-4.2.2.3.
+4.2.2.4.
 Direct Mode

 For legacy systems that perform packet handling within the host MCU or other baseband chip, it may not be desirable to use the FIFO.
 For this scenario, a Direct mode is provided, which bypasses the FIFOs entirely.
 In TX Direct mode, the TX modulation data is applied to an input pin of the chip and processed in "real time" (i.e., not stored in a register for transmission at a later time).
 Any of the GPIOs may be configured for use as the TX Data input function.
-Furthermore, an additional pin may be required for a TX Clock output function if GFSK modulation is desired (only the TX Data input pin is required for FSK).
-To achieve direct mode, the GPIO must be configured in the "GPIO_PIN_CFG" API command as well as the "MODEM_MOD_TYPE" API property.
-For GFSK, "TX_DIRECT_MODE_TYPE" must be set to Synchronous.
+Furthermore, an additional pin may be required for a TX Clock output function if GFSK modulation is desired (only the TX Data input pin is required for FSK or OOK).
+To achieve direct mode, the desired GPIO pin must be configured as a digital input by setting the GPIO_PIN_CFG API command = enumeration 0x04 in addition to setting the MODEM_MOD_TYPE API property to source the TXDATA stream from that same GPIO pin.
+For GFSK, "TX_DIRECT_MODE_TYPE" must be set to synchronous.
 For 2FSK or OOK, the type can be set to asynchronous or synchronous.
-The MOD_SOURCE[1:0] should be set to 01h for are all direct mode configurations.
+The MOD_SOURCE[1:0] field within the MODEM_MOD_TYPE property should be set = 0x01h for all Direct mode configurations.
 In RX Direct mode, the RX Data and RX Clock can be programmed for direct (real-time) output to GPIO pins.
 The microcontroller may then process the RX data without using the FIFO or packet handler functions of the RFIC.